19hours/sg-statutes/Acts/Legal Profession Act.md

 (c) is inconsistent with any of the provisions of any rules on publicity made under section 71(1).

+[41/2005]

 (2) The partners of a limited liability law partnership shall ensure that every invoice or official correspondence of the limited liability law partnership bears the statement that it is incorporated with limited liability.

+[41/2005]

 (3) No name of a limited liability law partnership may be changed without the prior approval in writing of the Council.

+[41/2005]

-(4) Notwithstanding anything in this section or section 19 of the Limited Liability Partnerships Act 2005 (Act 5 of 2005), where the Council is satisfied that the name of a limited liability law partnership has been approved (whether through inadvertence or otherwise and whether originally or by change of name) in contravention of subsection (1), the Council may direct the limited liability law partnership to change its name and the limited liability law partnership shall comply with that direction within 6 weeks from the date of the direction or such longer period as the Council may allow.
+(4) Notwithstanding anything in this section or section 19 of the Limited Liability Partnerships Act (Cap.
+163A), where the Council is satisfied that the name of a limited liability law partnership has been approved (whether through inadvertence or otherwise and whether originally or by change of name) in contravention of subsection (1), the Council may direct the limited liability law partnership to change its name and the limited liability law partnership shall comply with that direction within 6 weeks from the date of the direction or such longer period as the Council may allow.

+[41/2005]

 ### Effect of becoming limited liability law partnership

 81S\.—(1) A limited liability law partnership is authorised to do anything that a solicitor can do by law and is required to do all that a solicitor is required to do by law.

+[41/2005]

 (2) Subsection (1) shall not apply to the doing of anything that can only be done by a solicitor as a natural person.

+[41/2005]

 (3) A solicitor who provides legal services as a partner or an employee of a limited liability law partnership shall be subject to the same standards of professional conduct and competence in respect of such services as if he were personally providing the legal services as a solicitor in a law firm.

+[41/2005]

 (4) The mere fact that a solicitor personally provides legal services as a partner or an employee of a limited liability law partnership shall not affect the personal liability of that solicitor at law.

+[41/2005]

 ### Relationship between client and limited liability law partnership

 81T\.—(1) A limited liability law partnership shall have the same rights and shall be subject to the same fiduciary, confidential and ethical requirements with respect to each client of the limited liability law partnership that exist at law with respect to a solicitor and his client.

+[41/2005]

 (2) Solicitor-client privilege exists between a limited liability law partnership and a client of the limited liability law partnership in the same way as it exists between a solicitor and his client and extends to every solicitor who is a partner, an officer or an employee of the limited liability law partnership.

+[41/2005]

 (3) Sections 128 to 131 of the Evidence Act (Cap.
 97) on professional communications shall apply to a limited liability law partnership, its partners, its officers and its employees as it applies to a solicitor.

+[41/2005]

 ### Professional misconduct

 81U\.—(1) An act or omission of a solicitor may constitute unsatisfactory professional conduct or professional misconduct even though it is only done or occurs while the solicitor provides legal services through a limited liability law partnership.

+[41/2005]

 (2) The partners of the limited liability law partnership who are solicitors shall be jointly liable to disciplinary proceedings under this Act if the business of the limited liability law partnership is conducted in a manner unbefitting an honourable profession and where such conduct cannot be attributed to the act or omission of a particular solicitor or solicitors whose identity is known.

+[41/2005]

 (3) A partner or an employee of a limited liability law partnership who is a solicitor (whether or not he has in force a practising certificate) shall not —

 (a) hold shares in any law corporation;

-(b) be a director or consultant or an employee of any law corporation;
+(b) be a director or a consultant or an employee of any law corporation;

-(c) be a partner or consultant or an employee of any law firm or another limited liability law partnership; or
+(c) be a partner or a consultant or an employee of any law firm or another limited liability law partnership; or

 (d) practise as a solicitor on his own account.

+[41/2005]

 (4) Subsection (3) shall not prevent a locum solicitor engaged by a limited liability law partnership from concurrently practising as a locum solicitor in another limited liability law partnership or any law firm or law corporation.

+[41/2005]

 ### Effect of disciplinary action

 81V\.
 Where a solicitor has been suspended from practice or struck off the roll pursuant to disciplinary proceedings under this Act, he shall not be a manager of a limited liability law partnership.

+[41/2005]

 ### Additional grounds for winding up limited liability law partnership

-81W\.—(1) A limited liability law partnership may be wound up under the Limited Liability Partnerships Act 2005 (Act 5 of 2005) on any of the following grounds:
+81W\.—(1) A limited liability law partnership may be wound up under the Limited Liability Partnerships Act (Cap.
+163A) on any of the following grounds:

 (a) the limited liability law partnership ceases to satisfy the requirements of this Act or the rules made under section 81ZB relating to a limited liability law partnership; or

 (b) the business of the limited liability law partnership has been conducted in a manner unbefitting the profession.

+[41/2005]

-(2) The grounds for winding up referred to in subsection (1) are additional to those prescribed by the Limited Liability Partnerships Act 2005.
+(2) The grounds for winding up referred to in subsection (1) are additional to those prescribed by the Limited Liability Partnerships Act.

+[41/2005]

 (3) An application to wind up a limited liability law partnership on a ground specified in subsection (1) may be made only by the Attorney-General or the Council.

+[41/2005]

 ### Right of appeal against decisions of Council under this Part